10 Best Brachialis Exercises To Build Bigger and Stronger Arms

 1. Grab an EZ-Bar and place your hands on the angled grip.

-2. Keeping your elbows in, bring the bar up to your chest by flexing the elbow.
+2. Keep your elbows in and bring the bar to your chest by flexing the elbow.

 Brachialis Training Tips and Techniques

-When setting up a training routine for your brachialis, you want to ensure you’re training them 2 or more times throughout the week.
+When setting up a training routine for your brachialis, you must train them twice or more times throughout the week.

-But it isn’t sufficient for directly stimulating the Brachialis, so using isolation and single jointed exercise will ensure the Brachialis receives optimal stimuli for training.
+• Isolation and single-jointed exercise will ensure the brachialis receives optimal stimuli for training.

 1. Sets and Reps